chase-dalton/Das-Boot-Brew-Review/README.md

 ## **Machine Learning**

 - We have done preliminary linear regression on beer review data to identify which attributes of a beer contribute most to the overall review score.
 We discovered that a beer's overall review score is most closely correlated to taste score.
 So our ML model focuses on predicting whether or not a beer's taste score will be above (a good beer) or below (a not good beer) 4.0.
-We tried a variety of Machine Learning models, and found that a Gradient Boosting Classifier resulted in a prediction model with the highest level of accuracy.
+We tried a variety of Machine Learning models, and found that a Decision Tree with Gradient Boosting Classifier resulted in a prediction model with the highest level of accuracy.

 ## **Database**